bitsanity/ADILOS/README.md

 ## 3. kgprotocol

 Described in detail later in this document.
+Best to start with the videos on the [wiki](https://github.com/bitsanity/ADILOS/wiki) page.

 ## 4. kgagent